muradisgandar/TravelCompanyApp_in_Spring-Boot/README.md

 Application serves to users for booking tour packets for any country.
 App has login and registration page
 There are 2 roles in app:
-Admin - has authorization for CRUD operatons on tour packets and give access to login for users(username: appAdmin, pass: 1234)
-User - has authorization only booking tour packets
+Admin - has authorization for CRUD operatons on tour packets and give access to login for users Admin authentication username: appAdmin, pass: 1234 User - has authorization only booking tour packets

 ### Utilized technologies
+	*Java
   	*Spring Boot
 	*Spring MVC
 	*Spring Data and custom DAO methods(in JPA)